Why and where to set up a Trust for Asset protection, Estate planning and Corporate structuring

 Asset protection trusts are ideal for corporations who are subject to product liability beyond insurance coverage limits, medical doctors and lawyers who could be exposed to malpractice suits, contractors and construction companies or any person or company who has assets that may be subject to litigation and subsequent seizure.

 Be extremely careful and consult with an attorney, along with a financial planner or accountant before considering the use of an offshore trust and to structure it correctly.

 At Flag Theory, with our global network of attorneys and advisors, we can assist you to determine whether it is suitable or not to form a trust or consider other options, as well as where to establish it and its terms according to your specific needs, circumstances and goals.
-Apply now for a free 30-minute private consultation call and start your journey towards more freedom, privacy and wealth.
+Apply now for a paid 30-minute private consultation call and start your journey towards more freedom, privacy and wealth.